On Leading With Greatness

 Dylan is an unmatched songwriter whose influence Springsteen has long acknowledged.
 On stage, though, he often comes across as aloof.
 His band introductions can be mumbled afterthoughts although he sometimes shows his appreciation with smiles and nods.
 But there are performances when you can sense a real tension as Dylan casts sharp looks at one or all of them.
 At those times, the musicians circle Dylan closely, hyper-focused on his every move as though they’re afraid of plunking the wrong chord or hitting the wrong tempo.

 To be sure, I’m being unfair to Dylan.
-He too works with longtime band members, including a bassist who’s been with him since 1989.
+He too has loyal fans and works with longtime band members, including a bassist who’s been with him since 1989.
 And his audiences adore him, but in a very different way from Springsteen’s.
 Dylan also has a well-earned reputation for reclusiveness that probably has more to do with his core personality than the desire to cultivate an air of distance and mystique, but the effect is much the same.
 His approach to performance and his aesthetic is distinct from most rock musicians’.
 He does not reach out to swoop up the audience so much as he sets a musical marker for them to aspire to.

 The feel is totally different with Springsteen.
 Bruce regularly highlights individual musicians by calling them to the front of the stage to interact and solo.
 His affection and pride are apparent as they perform together.
 He might even give them a heartfelt squeeze around the shoulders when they’re done.
 While Dylan challenges and urges the audience to reach his heights, Springsteen scoops the audience into one of those warm bear hugs, and they embrace him back.